How to Talk About Money with Dental Patients

 I can’t count how many times a treatment coordinator has been asked to present a $10,000 treatment plan and said, “Holy cow… you want me to just walk in there and ask for $10,000?”
 Of course!
 You have no idea how the patient will react.
 Either they will sign and schedule or they will hesitate and you can present finance options.
 Don’t allow your limiting beliefs to discourage a patient from accepting treatment.

-Bottom line is to talk about money with confidence, listen to the patient’s concerns and present options.
+Bottom line is you need to know how to talk about money with confidence, listen to the patient’s concerns and present options.

-To learn more about how to build your perfect team or would like additional hiring tools, contact us today at FrontOfficeCoach@gmail.com or 214-755-0955.
+To learn more about how to how to talk about money with dental patients or would like additional hiring tools, contact us today at FrontOfficeCoach@gmail.com or 214-755-0955.
 For more information about our custom training solutions, visit www.FrontOfficeCoach.com.

 About the Author…